MGARD+: Optimizing Multilevel Methods for Error-bounded Scientific Data Reduction: Evaluation

 \subsection{Performance}

-We first evaluate the performance of our framework in terms of both decomposition/recomposition and compression/decompression.
-Specifically, we show the performance improvement on decomposition/recomposition from the proposed optimizations with detailed breakdown, and how it can be used to accelerate scientific data analytics.
-After that, we compare the overall compression/decompression among the state-of-the-art error-controlled lossy compressors.
+We evaluate the performance of our framework in terms of throughput regarding both decomposition/recomposition and compression/decompression.
+Specifically, we first present the performance improvement on the multilevel decomposition/recomposition from the proposed optimizations with detailed breakdown, and how it can be used to accelerate scientific data analytics.
+After that, we compare the overall compression/decompression throughput among the state-of-the-art error-bounded lossy compressors.
 At last, we conduct a parallel experiment to demonstrate the scalability of the algorithm.